Country Guide: Yemen

-- Invoice (commercial shipments and a bank endorsement is required) (commercial shipments)
+- Invoice (bank endorsement is required) (commercial shipments)

 - Receipt for expenses from bank (commercial shipments)

-- Diplomats, Embassy personnel and persons with a bank Letter of Guarantee may import shipments duty free.
-The Letter of Guarantee must cover duties or a cash payment as determined by Customs is required.
+- The letter of guarantee must cover duties or a cash payment as determined by Customs is required.

-- Commercial shipments are subject to duty payments, sales tax and service frees.
+- Commercial shipments are subject to duty payments, sales tax, and service fees.

 - OBL / AWB